 It means "let them hate, so long as they fear", Caligula's favorite saying, attributed originally to Lucius Accius, Roman tragic poet (170 BC).

-No. This assertion seems to be based upon a flawed understanding of the 2nd Law.
-We already have generators powered by rivers or by wind, which clearly do not contravene physical law.
-The 2nd Law of Thermodynamics refers to a closed system, wherein entropy will accumulate and efficiency will diminish until the system stops.
+No. This assertion seems to be based upon a flawed understanding of the the particular Law.
+There already exist generators powered by rivers or by wind, which clearly do not contravene physical law.
+The Second Law of Thermodynamics refers to a closed system, wherein entropy will accumulate and efficiency will diminish until the system stops.
 The generators depicted in the film, and similar real-life power sources, are not closed systems but open ones.
-A closed system that defied the 2nd Law would be along the lines of, for example, an electric car which completely recharges itself via the process of driving it around, requiring no external power once it's been turned on.
-This would be a perpetual-motion machine, and could not work.
+A closed system that defies the Law would be along the lines of, for example, an electric car which completely recharges itself via the process of driving it around, requiring no external power once it's been turned on.
+This would be a perpetual motion machine, and could not work.
 A tide-powered generator, however, relies on an external source of power, the tides, and would not fall under that definition.